marnas/dynamodump/README.md

 - [ ] Cross Region Support (DynamoDB Table and S3 Bucket can be in different AWS regions)
 - [ ] Cross Account Support (DynamoDB Table and S3 Bucket can be in different AWS accounts)
 - [ ] Flag to force restore even if the `_SUCCESS` file is absent
+- [ ] Ability to define S3 `StorageClass` of backed up files

+## Contributing to the project

+Anybody is more than welcome to create PR if you want to contribute to the project.
+A minimal testing and explanations about the problem will be asked but that's for sanity purposes.

+We're friendly people, we won't bite if the code is not done the way we like! :)

+If you don't have a lot of ideas but still want to contribute, we maintain a list of ideas we want to explore in the [Todo](#todo) section, you can start here!